Roma Street station construction update - April and May 2026

 Construction activities include day and night work:

-• Temporary road works including footpath upgrading works, road upgrade works, pavement removal, public lighting installation, and traffic changes.
-Some lane and footpath closures required with detours and traffic control in place
+- Temporary road works including footpath upgrade works, road upgrade works, pavement removal, public lighting installation, and traffic changes.
+Intermittent short-term lane and footpath closures required with detours and traffic control in place.

-• Installation of permanent tiling and roofing of canopy structure.
-Temporary detours for pedestrians entering and exiting Roma Street train station platform 1
+- Installation of permanent tiling and roofing of canopy structure, and site demobilisation.
+Temporary detours for pedestrians entering and exiting Roma Street station platform 1.

-• Continued service investigations and installation for sewer line, stormwater line, and utilities on Roma Street both at the main station and western services building.
+- Continued service investigations and installation of sewer line, stormwater line, and utilities on Roma Street both at the main station and western services building.

 Underground cavern